Anabn357/Tableau-Homework/README.md

 The following are some questions you may wish to tackle.
 Do not limit yourself to these questions; they are suggestions for a starting point.
 Be creative!

 How many trips have been recorded total during the chosen period?

+By what percentage has total ridership grown?

+How has the proportion of short-term customers and annual subscribers changed?

+What are the peak hours in which bikes are used during summer months?